Michael4d45/mago-vscode/README.md

 ## Features

-- **Automatic Scanning**: Automatically scans your project when you open it and checks files when you save them
+- **Automatic Scanning**: Automatically scans your project when you open it and checks files when you save them (configurable to scan single file or whole project)
 - **Inline Diagnostics**: Shows errors and warnings directly in your code with helpful information and code hints
 - **Quick Fixes**: One-click fixes for many issues—apply Mago's suggested fixes, suppress warnings with `@mago-expect`, or add format ignore directives
 - **Format Ignore Directives**: Right-click on selected code to easily exclude it from formatting with `@mago-format-ignore-next`, `@mago-format-ignore-start/end`, or file-level `@mago-format-ignore`